rubio8976/ilikedudes.github.io/README.md

 # I like dudes.
 I like dudes.
 I like dudes.
 I like dudes.
 I like dudes.
 I like dudes.
 I like dudes.
 I like dudes.
 I like dudes.
 I like dudes.
 I like dudes.
 I like dudes.
 I like dudes.
 I like dudes.
 I like dudes.
 I like dudes.
 I like dudes.
 I like dudes.
 I like dudes.
 I like dudes.
 I like dudes.
 I like dudes.
 I like dudes.
 I like dudes.
 I like dudes.
 I like dudes.
 I like dudes.
 I like dudes.
 I like dudes.
 I like dudes.
 I like dudes.
 I like dudes.
 I like dudes.
 I like dudes.
 I like dudes.
 I like dudes.
 I like dudes.
 I like dudes.
 I like dudes.
 I like dudes.
 I like dudes.
 I like dudes.
 I like dudes.
 I like dudes.
 I like dudes.
 I like dudes.
 I like dudes.
 I like dudes.
 I like dudes.
 I like dudes.
 I like dudes.
 I like dudes.
 I like dudes.
 I like dudes.
 I like dudes.

+A collection of my personal thoughts and feelings.